 Incredibly hydrating and refreshing, coconut water also tastes great and is one of the best replenishing electrolytes going around.

 Coconut water is loaded with wonderful minerals such as potassium, magnesium, calcium and sodium, that many people simply don't get enough of, particularly when during the active summer months when it's easy to lose these minerals through outdoor activities and perspiration.

 7. Chilli Peppers

-This might sound completely counterintuitive, but spicy foods like peppers can actually cool you rather than heat you up.
+It might sound counterintuitive, but spicy foods such as fresh chilli peppers can actually cool you down!

 When you eat something icy cold, your body goes to work to counteract that and warm you back up.
 When you eat something spicy, your body does the opposite and works to cool you down by sweating to release the heat.

 There's a reason why chilli peppers are widely used as an accompaniment to hot, spicy foods by cultures in warm climates!

 Luscious and sweet, there's nothing quite like biting into a ripe, juicy mango on a hot summer's day.